BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-06-12-gradle-convention-plugins.md

 rootProject.name = 'gradle-plugin-convention'
 ```

-Then, you need a `build.gradle` configuration script for your custom plugin.
+Then, you need a `build.gradle(.kts)` configuration script for your custom plugin.
 The trick here, is that to configure *other* modules with the Android Gradle Plugin (AGP), for example, you will need access to the AGP's classpath *at build time* in your plugin.
 You might be tempted to apply the AGP as a plugin, but you actually need to import it as an *implementation*.

 ```kotlin
 group = "com.bedrockstreaming"